 To let your dog off-leash, you may visit one of Racine County’s dog parks.
 Be sure to verify hours of

-operation, requirements, and restrictions prior to visiting the dog parks.
+operation, requirements, and restrictions prior to visiting.

 Public Health Department’s Environmental Health Division handles complaints